- Division of Basic and Integrative Biological Sciences – DBIB

 - Bioengineering Sciences and Technologies – BST

-Joe received his Ph.D. in biochemistry at Temple University, completed a post-doctoral fellowship in oncology at Johns Hopkins, and earned a MBA degree from Johns Hopkins Business.
-After spending 7 years at Hopkins with assistant professorships in oncology and infectious diseases, he joined the H.M.
-Jackson Foundation, where he continued his gene therapy efforts in HIV/AIDS.
-In 1996, he moved from academia to industrial research in tissue regeneration in adult and embryonic stem cells.
-In 2001, he founded his own technology-holding company and in 2002 was vice president of development for an international HIV vaccine company.
-He has authored over 50 peer-reviewed manuscripts, 9 book chapters, and is inventor on 7 US issued patents with 10 pending approval.
+Dr. Mosca received his Ph.D. in biochemistry at Temple University, completed a postdoctoral fellowship in oncology at Johns Hopkins, and earned an MBA degree from Johns Hopkins Carey Business School.
+After 7 years at Hopkins with assistant professorships in oncology and infectious diseases, he joined the H.M.
+Jackson Foundation, where he continued with his gene therapy efforts in HIV/AIDS.
+In 1996, he moved from academia to biotechnology companies in tissue regeneration using adult mesenchymal stem cells and embryonic stem cells, and he aided the development of peptide-based HIV-entry inhibitors.
+In 2003, Dr. Mosca joined CSR as a Scientific Review Officer in the Infectious Diseases & Microbiology Integrated Review Group.
+He ran the Nanotechnology panel from 2007 to 2012.